hagt/ada.github.io/ontology/README.md

 ### Download

 The AdA ontology is also available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/ontology).
+The OWL file can be viewed and edited using the [Protégé ontology editor](https://protege.stanford.edu/).